 4.4 Please check your tickets as mistakes cannot always be rectified.

 4.5 Confirmation of receipt of your order by e-mail, does not guarantee the ticket sale (internet sales only).

 4.6 Tickets may be exchanged for the same show for another day or another seat at the same price (or a higher price on payment of the difference).
-Tickets must be exchanged at the venue’s Box Office not later than 48 hours before the first performance.
+Tickets must be exchanged with the venue’s Box Office not later than 48 hours before the first performance.
 There is a charge of £2 per whole transaction for this exchange service.

-4.7 With the exception of a cancellation of a performance on ‘our ‘ part no refund or part thereof is available after a ticket is purchased.
+4.7 With the exception of a cancellation of a performance on ‘our’ part, no refund or part thereof is available after a ticket is purchased.

 4.8 If you purchase tickets on behalf of a group “you” accept the terms and conditions on behalf of the group and “you” are responsible for all payment due from the party.

 4.9 If you need to change any details relating to your booking once it has completed it is “your” responsibility to inform Neath Port Talbot Theatres.

 4.10 Duplicate tickets will not be provided in the case of a loss of the original ticket relating to a third party event or private hire.

 4.11 All tickets are non-refundable and non-transferrable.
 If you have re-sold your ticket for commercial gain the holder of the ticket will be refused admission.